Bhanupriya

-Bhanupriya (born Mangabhanu; 15 January 1967) is an Indian actress, Kuchipudi dancer, and voice artiste.
-In a career spanning over 4 decades, Bhanupriya has appeared in 155 feature films- predominantly in Telugu & Tamil, in addition to occasional performances in Malayalam, Kannada and Hindi films.
-She has starred in a variety of roles, ranging from slapstick comedy to epic dramas.
-She has won three state Nandi Awards, two Tamil Nadu State Film Awards, two Filmfare Awards South and two Cinema Express Awards.
+Bhanupriya (born Manga Anandha Bhanu; 15 January 1964) is an Indian actress and dancer.
+In a four decade old career, she has appeared in 165 feature films, predominantly in Telugu and Tamil, and a few in Malayalam, Kannada and Hindi films.
+She has starred in a variety of roles, which garnered her three state Nandi Awards, two Tamil Nadu State Film Awards, two Filmfare Awards South and two Cinema Express Awards.

 Early life

-Bhanupriya was born on 15 January 1967 in Rangampeta village near Rajahmundry, Andhra Pradesh in a Telugu-speaking family, to Pandu Babu and Ragamali.
-She was named as Mangabhanu.
+Bhanupriya was born on 15 January 1964 in Rangampeta near Rajahmundry, Andhra Pradesh in a Telugu family, to parents Pandu Babu and Ragamali.
+She was named Mangabhanu after birth.
 Her family later moved to Chennai, Tamil Nadu.
-She has an elder brother Gopikrishana and a younger sister Shantipriya, who has also been a film actress since the 1990s.
+She has an elder brother Gopikrishana, and a younger sister Shantipriya, who is also an actress.

 Career

 She was one of the top mainstream actresses for more than a decade from 1983 to 1995.
-She made her acting debut with the Tamil film Mella Pesungal (1983).
-She then appeared in the Telugu hit Sitaara, which won the National Film Award for Best Feature Film in Telugu for that year.
-She then played an ornithologist in the 1985 mystery film Anveshana.
+She was originally chosen to be the lead actress for Thooral Ninnu Pochchu (1982) after Bhagyaraj spotted her at a dance school, but after the photoshoot he felt she looked too young for this role and she was replaced by Sulakshana thus made her acting debut with the Tamil film Mella Pesungal (1983).
+She then appeared in the Telugu hit Sitaara (1984), which won the National Film Award for Best Feature Film in Telugu for that year.
+She then played an ornithologist in the 1985 Telugu mystery film Anveshana.
 In 1986, she made her Hindi film debut with Dosti Dushmani.
-In 1988, she appeared in Swarnakamalam, which was screened at the Indian panorama section of the 1988 International Film Festival of India and the Ann Arbor Film Festival.
+In 1988, she appeared in the Telugu film Swarnakamalam, which was screened at the Indian panorama section of the 1988 International Film Festival of India, and the Ann Arbor Film Festival.
 Bhanupriya received the Indian Express Award for Best Actress, the Nandi Award for Best Actress, and the Filmfare Award for Best Actress – Telugu for her performance in the film.
 In 1989 and 1991, her performances in the Tamil hits Aararo Aariraro, and Azhagan brought her the Tamil Nadu State Film Award Special Prizes, respectively.
-She received the JFW Divas of South India Award for her contribution to South Indian cinema, the Gemini TV Puraskaram for lifetime achievement in television and various other honors.
+She received the JFW Divas of South India Award for her contribution to South Indian cinema, the Gemini TV Puraskaram for lifetime achievement in television and various other honours.